nf-core/dualrnaseq/docs/usage.md

 ## 9. Job resources and submission

 Nextflow handles job submissions on SLURM or other environments, and supervises running the jobs.
-Thus the Nextflow process (dualrnaseq) must run until the pipeline is finished.
+Thus, Nextflow processes must run until the pipeline is finished.
 To achieve this, we recommend running in the background through `screen` / `tmux` or a similar tool.
 Alternatively, you can run dualrnaseq submitted by your job scheduler on a cluster.

 It is also recommended to limit the Nextflow Java virtual machines memory.
 This can be achieved by adding the following line to your environment (typically in `~/.bashrc` or `~./bash_profile`):